learning-zone/azure-basics/README.md

 #### Q. What are Azure Networking services, and why are they important?
 #### Q. How do Azure Virtual Networks (VNets) support network isolation and segmentation?
 #### Q. What is Azure Load Balancer, and how does it work?
+#### Q. How do we configure load balancer and why I should have a backend pool for load balancer?
 #### Q. What is Azure Application Gateway, and when would you use it?
 #### Q. How does Azure Content Delivery Network (CDN) improve the performance of web applications?
 #### Q. What are Azure Database services, and what types of databases does Azure support?